Instrument Original Maker Date String Length* Traditional Simple

 I also can do additional, decorative purfling work, copied or derived from original designs but I believe in keeping the decorations on the body minimal, as I am concerned about it's effect on the acoustics of the instrument.

-All the models I make are available in what I refer to as my "Essential" style instruments.
-The idea is to simplify or eliminate certain decorative and (what I consider) other non-essential elements in order to make an instrument that plays, sounds and performs just as well as my fully decorated viols.
-I feel the end result looks the part and still has all the "essential" elements.
+All the models I make are available in a simplified style, (formerly referred to as "Essential" style).
+The idea is to simplify or eliminate certain decorative and (what I consider) other non-essential elements in order to make an instrument that plays, sounds and performs just as well as my fully decorated viols but for a lower price.
+I feel the end result still looks the part as well.

 These are not student instruments.
 All the wood and construction are of the same quality as my traditional, fully decorated instruments.
 Some people may even prefer the understated look of these instruments.
-With my own simple scroll design, some of the elements, like non-veneered maple fingerboards, were historically common, as was walnut and cherry used for backs and ribs.
+With a simplified scroll design, some of the elements, like non-veneered maple fingerboards, were used historically, as were walnut and cherry used for backs and ribs.

-Using the same fine, well seasoned woods for tops, backs, ribs and necks and careful construction methods and finish, the differences from the my "Historical" copies are:
+Using the fine, well seasoned woods for tops, backs, ribs and necks and careful construction methods and finish, the differences from the my "Traditional” copies are:

-1. one single decorative purfling inlay on the front only (original Collichon instruments already had this)
+1. one single decorative purfling on the front only (Colichons instruments already had this)

-2. a solid figured maple or cherry fingerboard and tailpiece (originally fairly common)
+2. a solid figured maple or cherry non veneered fingerboard and tailpiece with ebony edges.

-4. original or optional scalloped' "C" or flame sound holes
+4. optional scalloped' "C" or flame sound holes

-5. other options include 2, 3 piece (or more) backs of alternating woods, of maple, walnut or cherry; partially or fully bound fingerboards and tailpieces, unique finish colours...
+5. other options include 3 piece (or more) backs of alternating woods, of

-A customised mix of traditional and "essential" elements is possible..
+6. A customized mix of traditional and "simple" elements is possible..

 My instruments are covered by a lifetime warranty to the original owner.